-Hello everyone, today I am going to tell you about Embroidery design…Let’s know what is embroidery, history of embroidery ,main purpose of embroidery, different types of embroidery, which city famous in India,7 basic embroidery stitches for Beginners.
+Hello everyone, today I am going to tell you about Embroidery design…Let’s know what is embroidery, history ,main purpose , different types , which city famous in India,7 basic embroidery stitches for Beginners.

 What Is Embroidery?